AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-06-11-Smooth-Curves-with-Perlin-Noise-and-Recreating-the-Unknown-Pleasures-Album-Cover-in-P5.md

   endShape();
 }
 </code></pre>

 We get something that looks pretty much like a simple line, however ours is made up of several small segments.

 <span class="image fit"><img src="https://gorillasun.de/assets/images/2021-06-11-Smooth-curves-with-Perlin-Noise-in-P5JS-and_Processing/example0.png" alt="" /></span>

 Next let's add some Perlin noise to deform this line.
 We'll want to offset the y positions of the points that make up our line.
 An important detail we have to consider here, is what we feed to the noise function as input and how we scale it.
-Remember that the noise functions returns smoother noise the closer the inputs are to each other.
+Remember that the noise function returns smoother noise the closer the inputs are to each other.

 Our line is drawn by incrementing by 10 in the loop, let's see what that would look like:
 <pre><code>beginShape();